 ECHA underlines that, as reported in the ECHA Guidance R.8.R.7.1.14, dustiness is a relative term and is dependent on the method chosen, the condition and properties of the tested bulk material, and various environmental variables in which the tests are carried out.
 Thus, different methods may provide different results.
 While the dustiness indicates the propensity of a material to become airborne under workplace conditions, the numeric value of dustiness does not give information on the particle size distribution.
-Additionally, in the report on the occupational exposure assessment (IUCLID Section 13) it is stated that the total dustiness of reaction mass of fumes, silica and diiron trioxide corresponds to high dustiness and the emission potential of the pigment as such does not allow supporting the claim of "absence of exposure" or "no significant exposure".
+Additionally, in the report on the occupational exposure assessment (IUCLID Section 13) it is stated that the total dustiness of Manganese Alumina Pink Corundum corresponds to medium dustiness and the emission potential of the pigment as such does not allow supporting the claim of "absence of exposure" or "no significant exposure".
 In the report it was concluded that such dust emissions needs to be further examined with monitoring data.
-The mass median aerodynamic diameter (MMAD) of the airborne fraction determined during the dustiness test (12.68 μm (GSD 3.57)) indicates that it is inhalable.
-As already stated above, the particle size distribution indicates that the registered substance is inhalable and also respirable.
-In relation to the MPPD inhalation deposition modelling, ECHA underlines that the predicted total deposition in the human respiratory tract (62.5%), does not provide information in defining whether the different work tasks are showing no or no significant exposure.
-ECHA underlines that in the report on the occupational exposure assessment (IUCLID Sect 13) the duration of exposure corresponds to 4h/shift and notes that a concentration of second of pigment in the spraying application cannot be considered low.
+The mass median aerodynamic diameter (MMAD) of the airborne fraction determined during the dustiness test (3.96 μm (GSD 1.24) (p1 28.9%) and 23.75 μm (GSD 5.98) (p2 71.1%)) indicates that it is inhalable.
+In relation to the MPPD inhalation deposition modelling, ECHA underlines that the predicted total deposition in the human respiratory tract (60.9%) does not provide information in defining whether the different work tasks are showing no or no significant exposure.

+ECHA underlines that in the report on the occupational exposure assessment (IUCLID Sect 13) the duration of exposure corresponds to 4h/shift and notes that a concentration of of pigment in the spraying application cannot be considered low.
 Overall, although ECHA understands that these uses are marginal compared to industrial ones, ECHA notes that also short-term and infrequent activities give an opportunity to the worker to be exposed to the aerosol generated during spraying tasks.
 Additionally there are no exposure estimates or monitoring data available for such activities.
-Finally, ECHA notes that the Registrant provided the exposure levels for inhalable dust obtained at different workplaces in table 15 of the report on the occupational exposure assessment.
-ECHA notes that the 95th percentile for the monitoring data of inhalable exposure to the pigment during ) and milling/mixing ( ) exceeds the OEL for general calcination ( inhalable dust (10 mg/m) while the highest estimate is during milling/mixing.
-The reported levels demonstrate that exposure via inhalation route occurs during different tasks at the workplace.
-ECHA also notes that the Registrant introduced a bioaccessibility factor for one constituent (e.g. SiO2).
+Additionally, ECHA notes that the Registrant provided the exposure levels for inhalable dust obtained at different workplaces in table 15 of the report on the occupational exposure assessment (the highest estimation is during pigment handling) and introduced a bioaccessibility factor for one constituent (i.e. Mn).
+ECHA underlines that the bioavailability is not relevant in this case since the internal exposure shall not be considered when assessing the external exposure via inhalation.
 ECHA underlines that the bioavailability is not relevant since the occupational exposure assessment is performed for external exposure and the DNELs and OELs are generally expressed as external values.
 If internal exposure is assessed then bioavailability is taken into account.
 In such situation biomonitoring data shall be provided together with a DNEL expressed as internal value (DNELbiomarker) (ECHA Guidance R.8, R.8.1.2.7).
-ECHA concludes that it has not been proven that there is "no or no significant human exposure".
+The estimated occupational exposure levels are below the OEL for general inhalable dust (10 mg/m) but the levels demonstrate that the exposure via inhalation is possible.
+Therefore, ECHA considers that it cannot be concluded that there is "no or no significant human exposure".

-With regards to "low toxicity activity", you provided new information from a newly generated 28-day limit dose test to demonstrate that the values of the main findings are within the historical control ranges.
+With regards to "low toxicity activity", you provided new information from the newly generated 28-day limit dose test to demonstrate that the values of the main findings are within the historical control ranges.
 That information, which is not provided in the IUCLID dossier, would allow to consider those observations as non-adverse.
 ECHA notes that this information seems to indicate "no evidence of toxicity in a 28-day 'limit test".
 However, as stated above, several other conditions of the adaptation according to column 2 of section 8.7 of Annex IX are not met.